-The Media Portal offers more than 4,000 open educational resources to help teachers provide a diverse, real-world-oriented classroom experience.
+The Media Portal offers around 3,500 open educational resources to help teachers provide a diverse, real-world-oriented classroom experience.
 Whether it’s mathematics, biology, computer science, physics, or chemistry: Here you’ll find a large selection of free digital teaching materials – from worksheets to content packages for interactive whiteboards to exciting educational games.
-Are you using methods such as inquiry-based learning, inclusive learning or Service-Learning?
+Are you using methods such as inquiry-based learning, inclusive learning, Service-Learning or Design Thinking?
 Our Media Portal has lots of information and materials on this as well.

 The latest events, links to interesting portals, news from the OER community, and recent insights into the use of digital media in the classroom.